 Why are plea bargains so popular with both prosecutors and defense attorneys?
-For prosecutors, it means not having to prosecute the case which saves time and resources.
-For defense attorneys, it means potentially saving their clients from more serious charges and jail time.
-Finally, for defendants, it often means receiving a reduced sentence, changes in the charge for a lesser crime, and resolving the matter quickly.
+For prosecutors, it means not having to prosecute the case, which saves time and resources.
+For defense attorneys, it means potentially saving their clients from more severe charges and jail time.
+Finally, for defendants, it often means receiving a reduced sentence and a change from the original charges to a lesser criminal offense, resolving the matter quickly.

-The Supreme Court mandates that plea bargains must be voluntary, and the defendant must know of the consequences of entering into a plea deal.
+The Supreme Court mandates that plea bargains must be voluntary, and the defendant must know the consequences of entering a plea deal.

 Main Benefits of Plea Bargains